Paras14/Handwriting-Speedometer/README.md

 I feel like this project can be used to help struggling students, who have very slow handwriting speed and are often not able to complete their examination in time (Something that I have personally have struggled with in the past).

 SETTING UP THIS PROJECT
-For setting up this project you need to have the .ipynb file and an AWS account, with Rekognition API enable and BOTO3 downloaded and setup in your system.
+For setting up this project you need to have the .ipynb file and an AWS account, with Textract API enable and BOTO3 downloaded and setup in your system.